 Control your stress

 Many people use drugs like marijuana, cocaine, and heroin to help them deal with their stress and get them through tough times.
-When stressed, take some time out for yourself by doing something relaxing like meditation.
+When stressed, take some time out for yourself by relaxing like meditation.
 Don’t let yourself think about using harmful substances again.